 Q: Will UK companies have to comply with GDPR post Brexit?

-A: The UK Information Commissioner's Office provides the following guidance: The government intends to incorporate the GDPR into UK data protection law when the UK exit the EU – so in practice there will be little change to the core data protection principles, rights and obligations found in the GDPR.
-The EU version of the GDPR may also still apply directly to a UK company if it operates in Europe, offers goods or services to individuals in Europe, or monitors the behaviour of individuals in Europe.
+A: The UK Information Commissioner's Office provides the following guidance: The government intends to incorporate the GDPR into UK data protection law when the UK exit the EU – so in practice there will be little change to the core data protection principles, rights, and obligations found in the GDPR.
+The EU version of the GDPR may also still apply directly to a UK company if it operates in Europe, offers goods or services to individuals in Europe, or monitors the behavior of individuals in Europe.

 Q: Does GDPR apply if my company is based in the US and is scraping personal data of EU citizens living in the US?